 This degree gives you the chance to explore the rich linguistic, social and cultural diversity of the Hispanic world, from the Iberian Peninsula to Latin America and the Spanish Caribbean.

-You will achieve a high level of spoken and written Spanish, and you will rapidly develop a strong level of Portuguese from beginner’s level.
+You will achieve a high level of spoken and written Spanish, and develop a strong level of Portuguese from beginner’s level.

 A broad choice of research-informed modules on the vibrant cultures and histories of Spain and Latin America complement your language learning.